Game Preview: Orlando Solar Bears vs. Worcester Railers

 VENUE:Â ARS.com Rink at Amway Center, Orlando, Fla.

+TONIGHT:Â The Solar Bears (22-24-5-1) complete their three-game regular season series against the Worcester Railers (22-21-4-2).
+Each team has earned a win through the first two games of the series.

-PLAYOFF PICTURE:Â Orlando sits in fourth place in the South Division, six points ahead of fifth-place Greenville, who have one game in hand on the Solar Bears.
+PLAYOFF PICTURE:Â Orlando sits in fourth place in the South Division, six points ahead of fifth-place Greenville and sixth-place Norfolk, which each have one game in hand on the Solar Bears.
 Orlando is also five points back of third-place Atlanta, with two games in hand on the Gladiators.
-Both the Swamp Rabbits and Gladiators are in action tonight.

-MONFREDO OVER POINT PER GAME IN FEBRUARY:Â Since the start of the month, defenseman Mike Monfredo has been on an offensive tear for the Solar Bears.
-The veteran blueliner is tied with forward J.J.
-Piccinich for the team scoring lead in February with eight points (1g-7a) in seven games, and has also logged a +3 rating.

-PUCKS TO THE NET: The Solar Bears' 42 shots on goal in Thursday night's game gave Orlando its third consecutive game with 40+ shots on goal.
-This marks the longest such streak for the Solar Bears this season; Orlando sits eighth in the league and fourth in the Eastern Conference with 33.45 shots on goal per game.
+ESTABLISH THE LEAD:Â A prime focus for the Solar Bears tonight will be to set the tone early against the Railers.
+Orlando is 10-2-2-0 when holding a lead following the first period; Worcester is 11-0-1-1 under the same conditions.

+DZIERKALS PACES BEARS IN SERIES: Through two games against the Railers, Martins Dzierkals leads the way for Orlando with three points (1g-2a) and a +3 rating.

 STREAKS: